 Confidential client information exchanged during a service engagement is covered under the confidentiality terms of the Master Client Agreement.
 An additional confidentiality agreement is unnecessary, and will not be entered into.
 It is the client’s responsibility to identify information as confidential.

 Best Practices for NDAs

 The following are Hyperion's best practice guidelines to help ensure proper procedure for confidentiality and NDAs:

-- Our goal is to respect confidential information, therefore, information considered confidential should be specifically identified and described; ideally notice that information is confidential should be described in writing
+- Our goal is to always respect confidential information; therefore, information considered confidential should be specifically identified and described in writing;

 - Submit confidentiality or NDA requests well in advance of their needed date so that they can be properly reviewed, paperwork completed and signatures attained;

 - Read and understand the terms of confidentiality or NDA, including all individuals who are subject to the restrictions;

 - Verify that an NDA contains all parties' signatures, and retain a copy for future reference; signatories should have proper signature authority;

 - Ensure that NDA expiration dates are properly noted and respected;